Key Takeaways:

 Developers can also leverage Web BLE to enable fitness applications that interact seamlessly with Bluetooth-enabled devices directly from a browser.

 Smart fitness equipment relies on connectivity to deliver interactive, personalized experiences for users across various platforms.
-Deciding between Bluetooth and ANT comes down to priorities: ANT excels in advanced data sharing, while Bluetooth integrates seamlessly with popular fitness platforms.
+Deciding between Bluetooth and ANT comes down to priorities: ANT wins in advanced data sharing, while Bluetooth integrates seamlessly with popular fitness platforms.

 ANT for Multi-Device Ecosystems